Divya-Devarashetti/GPT-AGI/README.txt

 Chatbot-Autoreply-GPT3.5

-This chatbot takes user's question and reply answer to their question using GPT3.5 api key.
+This chatbot takes user's question and reply answer to their question using GPT3.5.